Circo-dev/ExploreInfotonOpt/README.md

 An environment for Infoton Optimization research.

-To reproduce the CITDS 2020 paper, check oput the [CITDSv1](https://github.com/Circo-dev/ExploreInfotonOpt/tree/CITDSv1) tag
+To reproduce the CITDS 2020 paper, check out the [CITDSv1](https://github.com/Circo-dev/ExploreInfotonOpt/tree/CITDSv1) tag

 #### Prerequisites